-Human Resources tasks can be very time- and resources-consuming for small businesses.
-This is why, as a business owner or manager, one of the first things you should do is to start looking at the best & most suitable HR software for small business that can help your business in today’s competitive market.
+Human Resources tasks can be very time and resources consuming for small businesses.
+This is why, as a business owner or manager, one of the first things you should do is to start looking at the best & most suitable HR software for small businesses that can help your business in today’s competitive market.

-Offline or Online HR software for small businesses can help businesses centralize the majority of their HR resources and streamline most of the HR-related tasks such as benefits administration, timekeeping, and more.
+Offline or Online HR software for small businesses can help businesses centralize most of their HR resources and streamline most HR-related tasks such as benefits administration, timekeeping, and more.

-To make the best out of your HR software, you need to pick out the best HR software for your business, which is why we are going to list some of the best available options, their advantages and disadvantages, and their pricing, to make choosing one easier for you.
+To make the best out of your HR tasks, you need to pick out the best HR software for your business, which is why we will list some of the best available solutions — their advantages and disadvantages, their pricing, and choosing one easier for you.

 - Zoho People